 - Private IP addresses (paid)

 You can start using Elastic Email with a free trial, which allows you to send up to 100 emails per day.
 This may be enough at the outset of your project.
 Over time, you’ll need larger volumes of emails.
-For this, Elastic Email provides Pay-As-You-Go plans for sending engine:
+For this, Elastic Email provides pay-as-you-go pricing plans for Email API:

-The email marketing toolkit is available with a monthly plan that allows sending an unlimited number of emails.
+The email marketing toolkit is available with a monthly plan that allows sending an unlimited number of emails with their Email Delivery Engine.
 Instead, you pay for the number of contacts.
-It starts from $15/month per 5,000 contacts.
+The marketing tool starts from $18/month per 5,000 contacts.

 You cannot send more than 100 emails per day for free.
 You also need to verify a sender in order to send over 500 emails per day.